 FORS is committed to drawing attention to the importance of the safety of P2W riders on UK roads.
-Through version 5 of the Standard, FORS provides access to this growing sector with access to the progressive Bronze, Silver and Gold accreditation process.
+Through the Standard, FORS provides access to this growing sector with access to the progressive Bronze, Silver and Gold accreditation process.

 What is FORS and why is it for you?